itzRealDuck/forced_to_make_android_apps/README.md

 # forced_to_make_android_apps
-basically android and ios apps that my mom forced to make, getting paid big cash so its nice ig
+basically android and ios apps that my mom forced to make, getting paid big cash so its nice ig, every 3 weeks a new release comes